11 Components of a Monthly Marketing Report [+ Templates]

 3. Lance Grove, Senior Account Executive, GOMarketing

-4. Jeff Mains, CEO, Champion Leadership Group LLC
+4. Jeff Mains, CEO, Champion Leadership Group LLC.

 5. Tim Vertz, Owner, Vertz Marketing